The Value of Nothing: Multimodal Extraction of Human Values Expressed by TikTok Influencers: Related Work

 \paragraph{Personal Values} Values are abstract goals describing end-states individuals aspire to achieve in their lives \cite{Sagiv2022,Schwartz1992}.
-Values direct a wide variety of behaviors, ranging between life-altering choices, such as career preferences \cite{Lipshits2024}, and daily behaviors, such as the choice of touristic destinations \cite{Beena2015}.
+Values direct a wide variety of behaviors, ranging between life-altering choices such as career preferences \cite{Lipshits2024}, and daily behaviors, such as the choice of touristic destinations \cite{Beena2015}.

 The Schwartz Theory of Personal Values is the leading theory of values in social psychology, well-validated in hundreds of samples across the world \cite{Sagiv2017}.
-Importantly, the theory extends beyond moral values, such as justice and care, to define a variety of motivations that can motivate individuals \cite{Twito2022}, including, for example, safety, excitement, and influence.
-Moreover, the values are organized in a dynamic system of inter-relations, as the pursuit of one value may contrast the pursuit of conflicting values, yet enhance the pursuit of compatible ones \cite{Schwartz1992}.
+Importantly, the theory extends beyond moral values, such as justice and care, to define a variety of motivations that can drive individuals \cite{Twito2022}, including, for example, safety, excitement, and influence.
+Moreover, the values are organized in a dynamic system of inter-relations, as the pursuit of one value may contrast the pursuit of conflicting values, and enhance the pursuit of compatible ones \cite{Schwartz1992}.
 These inherent trade-offs require individuals to prioritize among values.
 The inter-relations can be summarized into two main axes.
-One describes the opposition between self-transcendence (care for others, close and distant) and self-enhancement (focus on advancement of self-interest).
-The second describes the opposition between conservation (preservation of the status-quo) and openness to change (embracing new experiences).
+One describes the tension between self-transcendence (care for others, close and distant) and self-enhancement (focus on advancement of self-interest).
+The second describes the tension between conservation (preservation of the status-quo) and openness to change (embracing new experiences).
 The list of Schwartz values and their short description is available at Table \ref{tab:values}.

 Research established that children and adolescents hold meaningful values, following the content and structure defined by the Schwartz Theory of Personal Values \cite{DanielMisgav2024, Daniel2019, Knafo2023}.
 It is often agreed that children's values are mainly learned from the social environment, in a process of value transmission \cite{Twito2020}.
 However, the social environment is varied and includes many socialization agents.
-Such agents are parents \cite{Grusec2011, KnafoBarni2020}, schools \cite{Berson2016, Auer2023}, the peer group \cite{BenishOreg2022,BenishPeers2024}, and the national culture \cite{Daniel2012}.
-As social media becomes an important factor in the lives of adolescents, it is crucial to learn whether individuals within this sphere, such as influencers, become socialization agents teaching youth personal values.
+Such agents are parents \cite{Grusec2011, KnafoBarni2020}, schools \cite{Berson2016}, the peer group \cite{BenishOreg2022,BenishPeers2024}, and the national culture \cite{Daniel2012}.
+As social media becomes an important factor in the lives of adolescents, it is crucial to learn whether individuals within this sphere, such as influencers, become socialization agents teaching personal values to youth.